slatedocs/slate/source/includes/markdown/_06-object-hierarchy.html.md

 > ![Asana object hierarchy](https://luna1.co/b07faf.png)

 <span class="description">
 Asana is a work tracking and collaboration tool.
-This guide is designed to give developers building on Asana’s API a brief overview of how Asana is structured.
-It’s not meant to be exhaustive and may be too basic for experienced Asana users, but read on if you're not a user of Asana who uses it regularly.
+This guide is designed to give developers a brief overview of how Asana is structured.
+It’s not meant to be exhaustive and may be too basic for experienced Asana users.
 The intention is to describe the fundamental elements of Asana to help you scope apps and avoid common points of confusion.
 </span>

 ## How work is organized